Can Dogs Eat Lobster?

 What if my Dog Ate Lobster Shell?

 If your dog got into the trash and ate a whole lobster tail or two, a visit to the veterinarian is in order.
 Your veterinarian will likely want to monitor your dog and perform X-rays.
-Since lobster shells can have very sharp edges when they are chewed up, inducing vomiting isn’t typically recommended because it can cause damage to the esophagus as it is coming back up.
+Since lobster shells can have very sharp edges, chewed up or swallowed whole, inducing vomiting isn’t typically recommended because it can cause damage to the esophagus as it is coming back up.

 If your large dog only ate a tiny bit of lobster shell, it is reasonable to monitor them for any abnormal signs at home.
-However, if your dog starts displaying any of these symptoms — making gagging noises, vomiting, stops eating, or not pooping normally — you should visit the veterinarian immediately.
+However, if your dog starts displaying any of these symptoms — making gagging noises, vomiting, stops eating, has bloody or dark stool, or not pooping normally — you should visit the veterinarian immediately.

 Can I Feed My Dog Lobster?
 The Verdict